 Sprinkle with salt, chillies and turmeric, toss the potatoes to coat with this mixture.

-Add oil to a non stick wok or large sauce pan, add ginger, garlic, half the spring onions, half the fresh green coriander and all the tomatoes, stir fry on medium heat for 2 mins on high heat.
+Add oil to a non stick wok or large sauce pan, add the cumin and ajwan (if using), ginger, garlic, half the spring onions, half the fresh green coriander and all the tomatoes, stir fry on medium heat for 2 mins on high heat.

 Add the pre-boiled potatoes, mix in well by tossing the pan or using a wooden spoon, turn heat to lowest and cook for 10 - 15 mins, take care not to stir potatoes too frequently as they will begin to break up.
 If the mixture begins to stick to the bottom, add a tablespoon of water at a time.

 Sprinkle with the remaining coriander and sliced spring onions - do not mix, its ready for serving.